Kingxukai/linux/Documentation/driver-api/mailbox.rst

-The client might want to operate in blocking mode (synchronously send a message through before returning) or non-blocking/async mode (submit a message and a callback function to the API and return immediately).
+The client might want to operate in blocking mode (synchronously send a message through before returning) or non-blocking/async mode (submit a message and a callback function to the woke API and return immediately).

 ::